 Where American Express is Accepted Internationally: 160+ countries and territories

-Countries Where American Express is Accepted Most: Canada, Australia, UK, India, Mexico
+Countries Where American Express is Accepted Most: Canada, Australia, UK, India, Singapore

 Places Where American Express is Not Accepted: Cuba, Sudan, South Sudan, Iran, Syria